When Not Reading The Fine Print Can Cost Your Soul

 Other companies simply have fun with their fine print.

-Most online agreements limit use by children under 13 years old, but Tumblr's agreement goes further, anticipating a pre-teen's pushback: "'But I'm, like, almost old enough!' you plead.
+Most online agreements limit use by children younger than 13, but Tumblr's agreement goes further, anticipating a preteen's pushback: "'But I'm, like, almost old enough!' you plead.
 Nope, sorry.
 If you're not old enough, don't use Tumblr.
 Ask your parents for a Playstation 4, or try books."

-And in its "Community Guidelines" document, after warning that impersonation is not permitted, Tumblr elaborates: "While you're free to ridicule, parody, or marvel at the alien beauty of Benedict Cumberbatch, you can't pretend to actually be Benedict Cumberbatch."
+And in its community guidelines document, after warning that impersonation is not permitted, Tumblr elaborates: "While you're free to ridicule, parody, or marvel at the alien beauty of Benedict Cumberbatch, you can't pretend to actually be Benedict Cumberbatch."

 In Section 57.10 of Amazon's AWS agreement, people who use Amazon's "Lumberyard" game development engine promise they won't use it to operate systems that could put someone's life in danger, such as aircraft or autonomous vehicles.
 So far, so good.
 Amazon says that section doesn't apply, however, if the U.S. Centers for Disease Control certifies the existence of "a widespread viral infection transmitted via bites or contact with bodily fluids that causes human corpses to reanimate and seek to consume living human flesh, blood, brain or nerve tissue and is likely to result in the fall of organized civilization."